[On the game show, "Wheel of Fish", Phyllis Weaver has just spun the wheel and landed on a red snapper]

 Stanley Spadowski: Hey, wait a minute!
 You guys aren't from the pizza place!

-Uncle Harvey: Oh, it's the deed to channel 62.
-I won it with a pair of 7s.
+Harvey Bilchik: Oh, it's the deed to channel 62.
+I won it with a pair of sevens.
 I was bluffing.

-[George, without thinking about it, just drops the poodle into the punch bowl and walks away]
+[without thinking about this, George just drops the poodle into the punch bowl and walks away]

 George Newman: You know what?
 Nobody in this small town appreciates a guy with a good imagination.